How Does a Cat Bib Work

 Another alternative to avoid cats hunting birds is neutering, as this will reduce your cat's hunting instincts.
 However, the RSPB says there is no direct correlation between decline of bird population and feral cats[1].
 Evidence up to this point suggests factors such as habitat loss to be more important factors.

 All in all, choosing to get your cat a bib or any other preventive measure will depend on your relationship with nature and how you feel about domesticating your cat and suppressing its natural instincts.
+It's essential to balance your cat's well-being with your environmental concerns and to observe your cat's behavior closely when introducing any new accessory.

 If you want to read similar articles to How Does a Cat Bib Work, we recommend you visit our Pets category.